boltops-tools/lono-docs/_docs/layering/friendly-names.md

 end
 ```

-This maps the `111111111111` namespace to a friendly  name `dev-account`.
+This maps the `111111111111` account to a friendly  name `dev-account`.
 So when you build or deploy it'll use the friendly name.
 Example:

     $ ls config/blueprints/demo/params/dev-account
     base.txt